Rokiis1/roadmap/miscellenous/1_level/1_database.md

 )
 ```

-Imperative mapping is considered more **barebones** and does not support modern features such as **PEP 484** type annotations.
-Because of this, it is far less common used.
+Imperative mapping is considered more **barebones** and does not support features such as **PEP 484** type annotations.
+Because of this, it is far less commonly used in applications.

+However, the `Table(...)` construct itself is **still widely used together with declarative models**, particularly when defining association tables for **many-to-many relationships**.
+In these cases, the table acts as a link table between two models rather than being mapped to its own ORM class.

 The model itself does not create the table in the database.
 It only describes the structure.
 SQLAlchemy uses this definition later to **generate database tables** and to **build queries**.